-required, "temporary-up-to-45-days" the suspension will end.
-The School will decide whether to conclude the "temporary-up-to-45-days" suspension supporting a return to School for the pupil or if this is incompatible with the Headteacher's assessment of the school's capacity to maintain the school place and the views shared at the EAR, the "temporary-up-to-45-days" suspension will be concluded and a permanent exclusion will be implemented.
+If the LA decides that the student should return to the school and that a new placement is not required, the "temporary-up-to-45-days" suspension will end.
+The School will decide whether to conclude the "temporary-up-to-45-days" suspension by supporting a return to School for the student or if this is incompatible with the Headteacher's assessment of the school's capacity to maintain the school place and the views shared at the EAR, the "temporary-up-to-45-days" suspension will be concluded and a permanent exclusion will be implemented.